koidfas/Whisper/README.md

 # Whisper DataPack

-A simple datapack to server send /w to others players!
+A simple datapack to server send private messages to others players!